holmesrichards/ssoma/README.md

 ```
 (`conway` is included mainly just to show how bad brute force is for it!
 I have not had the patience to run it long enough for it to find a solution.)

+If `-p` is used with no puzzle name, available puzzles are listed.

 ### Models to solve

 Model(s) to solve are read from the input file specified or the default `models.txt`.